simard-landscape-lab/orinoco/README.md

 4. `pip install .`
 5. Ensure your python can be found by jupyter via `python -m ipykernel install --user`

-You can make sure your installation was done correctly running `python -m "import
+You can make sure your installation was done correctly running `python -c "import orinoco"`

 # Example Notebooks